puppetlabs/gatling-puppet-load-test/NEW_README.md

 * If `BASELINE_PE_VER` has not been set than the baseline comparison assertions in the last test step will not be run (test step will be skipped).

-* Whatever string you pass to the job to indicate the `BEAKER_PE_VER` needs to be used consistently.
-For example, if you set the version in the format `2018.1.1-rc0-11-g8fbde83` you need to use this again as the `BASELINE_PE_VER` or the test will error/not return expected results.
+* The string specified for the `BASELINE_PE_VER` must exactly match the string specified as the `BEAKER_PE_VER` when that test run was executed.
+For example, if `BEAKER_PE_VER=2018.1.1-rc0-11-g8fbde83` was specified for a test run, `BASELINE_PE_VER=2018.1.1-rc0-11-g8fbde83` must be specified in the future to use that specific test run as the baseline.

 * If `BASELINE_PE_VER` is not found in BigQuery then the last step will error.